-Many children dream of being princesses and mermaids — and for some, those dreams do come true.
-But are these supposed “dream jobs” really worth the rigorous training, often low pay and other drawbacks that come with the role?
-If you’re looking for a job that seems like a fantasy, it’s important to know what the realities of that job entail.
+Many children dream of being princesses and mermaids — and for some, those dreams actually come true.
+But are these supposed “dream jobs” really worth the rigorous training, often low pay and other drawbacks?
+If you’re interested in a job that seems like a fantasy, it’s time to learn what the realities of that job entail.

 Mermaid Perks and Negatives

-For people who love swimming, entertaining and being around children, all while wearing a mermaid costume, being a mermaid could be a dream job you aim to land.
+For people who love swimming, entertaining and being around children, being a mermaid could be a dream job.
 “Interacting with children in the water and sharing the magic of our oceans with them is my favorite [thing about being a mermaid],” Mermaid Linden, a mermaid performer, wrote on her website.
 However, it’s not all dress-up and fun, as there are occupational hazards in the job.
 The Weeki Wachee mermaids perform in 72-degree water, so being cold comes with the job.
 And depending on the type of water you’re swimming in, performing could lead to stinging eyes, Linden said.
 There also are additional risks that come from performing with sea creatures.
 “I have been stung in the eyes by jellyfish,” Linden said.

 2. Disney Princess